Stories from the kitchen

 The support Alex received at Bramber Bakehouse extended beyond baking.
 Living with arthritis, Alex recalls the acceptance she felt when she was supported by volunteers and staff who stepped in to help when needed.
 “It was selfless.
 Wonderful,” she says, expressing gratitude for the help and the friendships formed.
 Alongside this Alex experienced a newfound purpose: “This gave me a purpose because I wanted to help others,” she says.

 The most significant change Alex experienced was the powerful, unspoken bond formed with the other women.
 There was a unique shared understanding and support system amongst the group.
 “There was a bond there,” Alex reflects.
-“You could choose to speak up, be quiet; there was that silent bond of understanding one another.”
+“You could choose to speak up, or be quiet; there was that silent bond of understanding one another.”

 Today, Alex continues to receive support from Bramber Bakehouse through their befriending services.
 Her hopes for the future include spending time with family, volunteering, and staying engaged with the community.
 “The future’s looking good!
 Bramber Bakehouse kick-started me, and I’m carrying on,” she says with optimism.